hawkinsw/DailyPL/syntax-attribute-grammars.md

 Again, syntax and syntax analysis is only concerned with whether a program is valid or not.
 If the program, considered as a string of letters of the language's alphabet, can be derived from the language grammar's start symbol, then the program is valid.
 We all agreed that was the limit of what a syntax analyzer could determine.

-So far we have converted the raw text of a program to a parse tree by hand.
+We have converted the raw text of a program to a parse tree by hand.
 However, that is usually done by the parser, a piece of software that generates a parse tree.
 It is possible to apply "decoration" to the parse tree in order to verify certain extra-syntactic properties of a program at the time that it is being parsed.
 The properties of a program that can be checked using such a decorated tree are known as a language's _static semantics_.

 More formally, Sebesta defines static semantics as the rules for a valid program in a particular language that are difficult (or impossible!) to encode in a grammar.
 Checking static semantics early in the compilation process is incredibly helpful for programmers as they write their code and allows the stages of the compilation process after syntax analysis to make more sophisticated assumptions about a program's validity.

-One example of static semantics of a programming language has to do with its type system.
+One example[^example] of static semantics of a programming language has to do with its type system.
 Checking a program for type safety is possible at the time of syntax analysis using an _attribute grammar_.
 An attribute grammar is an extension of a CFG that adds (static semantic) information to its terminals and nonterminals.​ This information is known as _attributes_.
 In an attribute grammar,  productions are augmented with attribute calculation functions.
-During parsing, the attribute calculation functions are evaluated every time that the associated production is used in a derivation.
-The results of the invocation are stored in the nodes of the parse tree.
+During parsing, the attribute calculation function(s) associated with a production are evaluated every time that the production is used in a derivation.
+The results of the invocation are stored in the nodes of the parse tree created by the production in the derivation.
 Additionally, in an attribute grammar, each production can have a set of _predicates_.
 Predicates are simply Boolean-valued functions.
-When a parser attempts to use a production during parsing, it's not just the attribute calculation functions that are invoked -- the production's predicates are too.
+When a parser attempts to use a production during parsing, it's not just the attribute calculation functions that are invoked -- the production's predicates are, too.
 If any of the invocations of those predicates returns false during a derivation, then the derivation fails.

+[^example]: Remember, what we are discussing here is just _one_ example.
+There are many different properties of a program that you can check using static semantics.

 ## An Assignment Grammar